Institute of Communication Acoustics

 Auditory communication and processing of acoustic signals occupies a dominant position in information science and technology; mobile communications, broadcasting services, hearing aids, and sound reinforcement systems being well known examples of its application areas.
 Furthermore, acoustic signal processing for man-machine communication is of great importance, e.g. in automatic speech recognition, dictation, and speech dialog systems, and for access control.
 Current research aims at making several modes of human-machine interaction (auditive, visual, tactile) concurrently available and integrated into novel applications.

 technology aspects of communication acoustics rest on three

 these areas are especially appealing.
 The Institute of Communication

 Acoustics embodies these topics in research and education.
 Our activities

 - Analysis and Synthesis of Auditory Scenes

-The Institute is equipped with a high speed computer network and numerous workstations.
-Furthermore, we possess specialized equipment for acoustic measurements as well as an anechoic and a reverberant chamber.
+The Institute is equipped with a high speed computer network, workstations and real-time signal processing systems.
+Furthermore, we possess equipment and rooms for acoustic measurement.